yalmip/yalmip.github.io/yalmip/tutorials/bilevelprogramming.md

     5 :   -6.000E+00    62.50     -2.600E+01   2  Solved to optimality
     6 :   -2.600E+01     0.00     -2.600E+01   0  Solved to optimality
 ````

 As you hopefully have noticed, completely standard YALMIP code is used to setup and manipulate the model.
-Hence, to obtain the final solution, we use [Commands.value| value].
+Hence, to obtain the final solution, we use [value].

 ````matlab
 >> value([y1 y2 y3])
 ans =